Scheduling

 If employees work: Employees receive 1.5x their regular rate for the day on top of the statutory holiday pay.

 Yes, there are a lot of rules, exceptions, and intricacies to holiday compensation in Canada.
-To stay on top of it all, you need be tracking time and pay accurately.
+To stay on top of it all, you need to track time and pay accurately.
 You also need to be executing the right calculations – sometimes at a very large scale.

 Sure, you can use a handy-dandy holiday pay calculator found on the occasional government website.
 But you could also let software automatically do the work for you.

 Time and attendance software not only tracks employee time on a daily basis, but it also calculates holiday pay, applying it directly to timesheets.
-You don’t have to worry about combing through four-weeks worth of timesheets just to calculate the right indemnity pay for a single special day of the year.
+You don’t have to worry about combing through four weeks’ worth of timesheets to calculate the right indemnity pay for a special day of the year.

 Be prepared and get a system in place to calculate holiday pay for you.

 Calculating mandated holiday pay is one thing – paying time and half to staff who work on a holiday is another.
-Labor hours on a holiday are quite an expense to take on, and if not planned correctly, can be unnecessary at times.
+Labour hours on a holiday are quite an expense to take on and, if not planned correctly, can be unnecessary at times.

 So how do you actually determine the number of staff you need on hand during a holiday?

-The first step is to consistently track your historical demand patterns.
+The first step is to track your historical demand patterns consistently.
 By doing this, you’ll be able to project your expected demand for an upcoming holiday.
 Typically this is done by looking at last year’s holiday sales alongside other patterns like upcoming local events, promotions, and weather.

 Sounds like a lot of work, right?
-Building demand predictions and determining labor ratios?
+Building demand predictions and determining labour ratios?
 The good news is that you don’t need to do all the work.
-Labor forecasting software makes this whole process easier, saving you admin time and cutting down on wasted time and a half pay.
+Labour forecasting software makes this whole process easier, saving you admin time and cutting down on wasted time and a half pay.

-When a paid public holiday like New Year’s or Canada Day comes around, it’s more important than ever to keep your employees happy – this means abiding by national labour standards and paying them what they are legally owed.
+When a paid public holiday like New Year’s or Canada Day comes around, keeping your employees happy is more important than ever – this means abiding by national labour standards and paying them what they are legally owed.
 Get this done in the most efficient way possible while also improving your bottom line with Workforce.com.

 Get in touch with us today to get started.